France to requisition all face mask stocks, production: Macron

 "I'm ready to regulate prices of masks and gels by decree if the abuses are numerous," he said on Twitter.
 Macron's announcement came as the health ministry announced a fourth death from the virus, a 92-year-old man in the Morbihan department in Brittany, one of three areas in the country where most cases have been detected.

-France has confirmed 204 cases of the virus that emerged in China last December, with 12 of the 13 administrative regions of mainland France registering at least one case each.
-Only the island of Corsica has been spared so far.
+France has confirmed 204 cases of the virus that emerged in China last December, with 11 of the 13 administrative regions of mainland France registering at least one case each.
 French officials have closed about 120 schools in areas that have reported the largest numbers of coronavirus infections, and more could be shuttered in the coming days, Education Minister Jean-Michel Blanquer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)